MicroFocus/ALMOctaneJavaRESTSDK/README.md

 ## What's New
 * 16.0.400.1
+  * Fixed bug related to session cookie collision on parallel requests
+* 16.0.400
   * Fixed list entity bug related to pagination
   * Updated google client version to 1.42.0
   * Support multiple attachments in single requests